kubeflow/community/proposals/841-release-process/README.md

 The Release Management Team is composed by: Release Manager, WG Leads ( in some cases Liasons), Technical Doc Lead.
 Responsabilities:

-- WG leads from each component (ex., Pipelines) must approve a synchronized PR on the Kubeflow Platform/Manifests when related to that component
-- WG leads from each component (ex., Pipelines) must approve a PR when updates regarding each component on the Kubeflow Platform/Manifests.
 - Release team liaisons will be responsible not for the communication but for contributing to the release with documentation, source code, PRs review, etc, according to their skills and motivation.

 ### Release Manager Responsibilities: